The 39 Clues: Mission Hindenburg

 Mission Hindenburg is the second book in the Doublecross series.
 It was written by C. Alexander London, and published on July 28, 2015.

 The book begins with the Outcast giving another hint to the Cahills.
 Then, they figure out that the hint leads to the Hindenburg disaster.
 The hint involves the Kármán line being crossed, they then discover that there is a competition in Athens, Greece, to see what airship can cross the Kármán line and come back.
 They discover that the hint means that the winning airship will be attacked.
 Eventually, an airship run by the Lucians, containing many high ranking Lucian leaders wins, and is exploded, killing everyone on board.

 Mission Hurricane

 Mission Hurricane is the third book in the Doublecross series.
 It was written by Jenny Goebel, and published on January 26, 2016.

 The book begins with a hint that the Outcast's latest disaster is modeled after Hurricane Katrina, and that it will target the Netherlands.
-They Cahills travel to Amsterdam and discover that the Outcast is planning to detonate a lost nuclear bomb in the North Sea, overflowing the canals of the Netherlands and causing extensive flooding.
+The Cahills travel to Amsterdam and discover that the Outcast is planning to detonate a lost nuclear bomb in the North Sea, overflowing the canals of the Netherlands and causing extensive flooding.